tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 <small>[Source](https://en.wikipedia.org/wiki/Information_security#Basic_principles)</small>

-Authorization is simply policies on who can do what.
+Authorization - put simply - is policies on who can do what.

 There are many ways such policies can be implemented.
-Here, I will cover a couple techniques that are relatively simple to understand.
+Here I will cover a couple techniques that are relatively simple to understand.
 With these we are able to cover a broad spectrum of use-cases for distributed systems.
 The policies I will cover are: